kozmaadrian/mhast-demo/tools/forms/libs/form-ui/doc/form-model.md

 ## Summary

-The FormModel service centralizes and standardizes interpretation of schema + data into a deterministic, read-only groups tree with clear activation semantics.
+The FormUiModel service centralizes and standardizes interpretation of schema + data into a deterministic, read-only groups tree with clear activation semantics.
 Arrays-of-objects are the only visibility gates, optional arrays are hidden until activated, and required arrays are always visible.
 Using this single, precomputed model keeps the form UI and navigation consistent and greatly simplifies implementation.